Dr. Odinaldo Rodrigues

 a10 a9

-[[a10,a2,a4,a6,a8],[a1,a10,a3,a6,a8],[a1,a10,a3,a5,a8]] indicating that the sets with arguments [a10,a2,a4,a6,a8]; and [a1,a10,a3,a6,a8]; and [a1,a10,a3,a5,a8] correspond to all the preferred extensions of this network.
+[[a10,a2,a4,a6,a8],[a1,a10,a3,a6,a8],[a1,a10,a3,a5,a8]] indicating that the sets with arguments [a10,a2,a4,a6,a8]; and [a1,a10,a3,a6,a8]; and [a1,a10,a3,a5,a8] correspond to all the preferred extensions of this framework.

 Similarly, notice that a10 is accepted in all preferred extensions; a2 is accepted in one of the preferred extensions but not all; and a9 is not accepted in any preferred extenstions.
-Therefore, the following invokations of plato would produce the corresponding results below.
+Therefore, the following invokations of totle would produce the corresponding results below.

 -a -p DC-PR -p DS-PR